 Resting heart rate is the number of times your heart beats per minute when you are still and well-rested.
 Fitbit trackers and smartwatches with heart rate tracking capabilities can estimate your resting heart rate by measuring both when you are asleep and awake.
 Resting heart rates, which typically range between 60 to 100 beats per minute, may go higher or lower based on a variety of factors including your overall fitness, stress, and illness.

 Oxygen Saturation (SpO2) estimates the amount of oxygen in the blood.
-Fitbit smartwatch wearers will be able to install the free SpO2 Signature clock face, which leverages data from the red and infrared sensors on your Fitbit device to measure estimated oxygen levels in the blood while you are sleeping.
+Fitbit smartwatch wearers can install a free SpO2 clock face, which leverages data from the red and infrared sensors on your Fitbit device to measure estimated oxygen levels in the blood while you are sleeping.
 Oxygen levels in your blood stay relatively constant day to day, although they are typically lower during sleep when breathing slows down.
 And if you want to track your trends over time, upgrade to Fitbit Premium to view your SpO2 stats over the past week or month with the Health Metrics dashboard in the Fitbit app.
+Learn more about SpO2 here.

 It’s important to note that Fitbit does not measure or display SpO2 values below 80 percent.³